Tony Bisignano: Iowa Senate

 Bisignano served in the Iowa Senate representing the 34th district from 1993 until 1997.

 Bisignano ran for the Iowa Senate again in 2014 and was elected to represent the 17th district.
 He serves as the chairman of the Labor and Business Relations Committee.

 Personal life

-Bisignano is married to Kimberly Caudill.
+Bisignano has been married to Kimberly Caudill since 1974.
 They have two daughters, Emily and Allison.
-Their son Nick was killed in an auto accident.
+Their son, Nick, was killed in an auto accident.

 Bisignano is a Roman Catholic and worships at St. Anthony's Catholic Church.